nico-byte/whisper-realtime-transcriber/README.md

     model_id: ''          # will only be used when choosing 'finetuned' as backend
     model_size: 'small'   # 'small', 'medium', 'large' - obsolete when using a custom model_id
     device: 'cpu'         # 'cuda', 'mps', 'cpu'
-    punctuate_truecas: False  # whether to punctuate/truecas the model output or not because in partial trnascriptions these might be worng
+    punctuate_truecase: False  # whether to punctuate/truecas the model output or not because in partial trnascriptions these might be worng
   generator_params:
     samplerate: 16000     # samplerate of the audio input, anything you like
     blocksize: 4000       # the size of the blocks that are processed by the generator at once, anything you like